Zonos/amino/build-utils/css/README.md

 ## **How to**:

+### - Generate a color constant
+1. Download the color set svg from Figma by selecting the whole component (the component should be named after the text inside) and exporting them to svg format
+2. Put all of the exported svg into `build-utils/css/colorSvgs` folder, and make sure the component name is in CamelCase (Blue100.svg, Blue200.svg, ...).
+3. **SKIP THIS STEP if the variable name doesn't change.
+If the variable from the Figma and the current variable are different (like the variable name before was `BlueL80` and now it become `Blue100`).**
+    - Look into `build-utils/css/utils/generateColorConstantFromSvgs/generateFileContent.ts` file.
+    - Adjust mapping configuration for the color in the mapping array `deprecatedIntensityMapping`.
+The key on the left would be the legacy color suffix and the value on the right would be the new one.
+This mapping configuration would also add the legacy color down below and add the `@deprecated` tag above it after the content of the new color.
+    - You can also adjust the content of constant `content` in the function `generateFileContent` to modify what's being generated if needed (Like add jsdocs or change text or adding more deperecated color).
+4. Run the command below to trigger the generation process.
+    ```yarn build:colors```
+5. Import and use the generated constant in the `theme.ts` by spreading the constant variable.
+    ```
+        // File name: `theme.ts`
+        import { blue } from './generated/colors/_blue';
+        export const theme = {
+            ...blue,
+        } as const
+    ```
+**NOTE**: If there is any unused generated color constants and you run command `yarn build:theme` or `yarn build`.
+The building process will be terminated intentionally to tell you which color files are not being used.
+You can either delete the unused svgs so that it will not generate the constant and remove the referencing constant in the `build-utils/css/constants/generated/colors` folder, or use them in the main theme constant `theme.ts`.
 ### - Create a logic file

 1. Run the command below to generate the dummy content for your new dynamic constant logic.